Songs to celebrate Juneteenth

 Ask the Ages, Sonny Sharrock

 The last album from legendary jazz guitarist Sharrock before his death, in 1994, Ask the Ages is not background music or casual listening—it is foregrounded and loud.
 It asks you to engage.
 In fact, it demands it.
 As Marcus J. Moore notes in the New York Times, Sharrock was part of a broader movement of black liberation jazz.
 The experimental nature here is a probing of what is possible.
 Sharrock is a bit more obscure than the names from the genre you’ve likely heard: Ornette Coleman, Pharoah Sanders, Alice Coltrane.
 But as one reviewer noted: With his guitar, he could “hold lightning in his bare hands.”
 He sought to traverse out to where free jazz went with horns and saxophones, notes exploding and overflowing.
 Of course, it helps on this record to have support from Sanders on saxophone and Elvin Jones on drums.
 I particularly like the track “Once Upon a Time.”
-But the record is best enjoyed in totality. —Jacob Rosenberg
+But the record is best enjoyed in totality. —JR

 Beauty Pill, Please Advise

 Music is just one dimension of Beauty Pill’s art.
 And Please Advise, the Washington, DC–based band’s latest offering, shows there’s as much measured intention behind every note and lyric as there is for how it’s consumed.
 Named after a throwaway sentence in Teo Macero’s infamous 1969 memo to Columbia Records about Miles Davis’ new record (“Miles just called and said he wants this album to be titled BITCHES BREW.
 Please advise.”), Please Advise is pure kaleidoscopic art-pop; layers of dense melodies expand into new rhythmic fractals with each listen.
-Beauty Pill are no strangers to turning their music into art—literally—and this album is as much physical art as it is musical: each format (CD, LP, cassette) is thoughtfully packaged with its own unique art and music.
+Beauty Pill is no stranger to turning music into art—literally—and this album is as much physical art as it is musical: each format (CD, LP, cassette) is thoughtfully packaged with its own unique art and music.
 It might be old-fashioned to obsess over packaging and design but, like Beauty Pill bandleader Chad Clark, I’m also a firm believer that “the whole of the record is art.”
 (And if you somehow needed another reason to buy this album, Clark’s late father was the general counsel of the NAACP Legal Defense Fund.
-Synergy, y’all.) —Matt Cohen
+Synergy, y’all.) —MC

 Brother Ah

 Brother Ah communicated with the world, and I don’t just mean that in the spiritual sense.
 I once interviewed the renowned jazz musician—who had played with all the greats, from Sun Ra to Thelonious Monk and John Coltrane—and he told me a story about how he once played flute for a blue crane, at the National Zoo, that was struggling to lay its eggs.
 He told me how he had studied the musical language of birds and was able to imitate their language to get the crane to lay eggs.
-You can hear how Brother—whose given name was Robert Northern III—communicated with nature on his six solo albums, originally released in the ’70s and ’80s but given new life when reissued by the New York label Manufactured Recordings a few years back.
+You can hear how Brother Ah—whose given name was Robert Northern III—communicated with nature on his six solo albums, originally released in the ’70s and ’80s but given new life when reissued by the New York label Manufactured Recordings a few years back.
 Guided by Ah’s philosophy of “sound awareness” (the practice of understanding the world by listening for the music in nature) these albums are a deeply spiritual meditation.
 Brother Ah died on June 1 at the age of 86.
 But I believe that you can still hear his music in the sounds that surround you.
-You just have to listen. —Matt Cohen
+You just have to listen. —MC

 We have a new comment system!
 We are now using Coral, from Vox Media, for comments on all new articles.
 We'd love your feedback.